movestore/movestore.github.io/translator.md

 # Connect Apps of different types with `Translator` Apps

+!\> **Caution!** (20 Dec 2023) Unexpected difficulties with the Translator App moveStack to MovingPandas might lead to errors in new workflows that contain Python Apps.
+We try to solve this asap, but might only be able to finalise changes in January.
+Meanwhile, please use your old Workflows (with Movebank move1 starting App).
+Please bear with us, we will inform you when the updates are completed.

 ## How MoveApps works

 The Apps on MoveApps are based on different programming languages (`R` and `Python`), and within each language each App uses functions that require a specific input type and provide a specific output type.
 Thus, each App is characterised by those two input/output (IO) types.